modAL-python/modAL/README.md

 scikit-learn or Keras models into your algorithm and you can easily tailor your custom query strategies and uncertainty measures.

-## modAL in 5 minutes
+## modAL in action
-Active learning with a scikit-learn classifier, RandomForestClassifier in this instance, can be as simple as the following.
+Active learning with a scikit-learn classifier, for instance RandomForestClassifier, can be as simple as the following.

 ```python
 from sklearn.ensemble import RandomForestClassifier